About this guide

 instance, but it is not uniquely associated with a VirtualKafkaCluster

-; it can be used by multiple VirtualKafkaCluster
+and can be used by multiple VirtualKafkaCluster

 instances.